ABTSoftware/SciChart.Wpf.Examples/README.md

 A place to put ideas, examples for users to answer support requests and more.
 See [Sandbox/CustomerExamples](https://github.com/ABTSoftware/SciChart.Wpf.Examples/tree/SciChart_v6_Release/Sandbox/CustomerExamples) for a list of useful examples of customisation of SciChart.

-### Note: NuGet feed setup

-To build, you will need to set the correct NuGet feeds for SciChart WPF.
-NuGet Feed setup instructions are found at the page [Getting Nightly Builds with NuGet](http://support.scichart.com/index.php?/Knowledgebase/Article/View/17232/37/getting-nightly-builds-with-nuget)